CVE-2026-5646: SQL Injection in code-projects Easy Blog Site

 Description

-CVE-2026-5646 is a medium severity SQL injection vulnerability in code-projects Easy Blog Site version 1.
+CVE-2026-5646 is a SQL injection vulnerability in code-projects Easy Blog Site version 1.
 0. The issue exists in the login. php file where manipulation of the username or password parameters can lead to SQL injection.
-This vulnerability can be exploited remotely without authentication and does not require user interaction.
-There is no official patch or remediation guidance currently available from the vendor.
-Exploit details have been publicly disclosed, but no known exploits in the wild have been reported yet.
+This vulnerability can be exploited remotely without authentication.
+The exploit has been publicly disclosed but there are no known exploits in the wild.
+The vulnerability has a medium severity rating with a CVSS 4.
+0 base score of 6.
+9.

 AI-Powered Analysis